-Fairmont St Andrews to host first Asian Tour event
+Asian Tour to hold event at Fairmont St Andrews

 St Andrews has previously staged events on the DP World and European Seniors Tours, as well as qualifying for the Open Championship.

-The 156-strong field will compete for a minimum US$1.5m prize purse.
+The 156-strong field will compete for a minimum $1.5m prize purse.

 The new championship will be one of 10 held as part of the Asian Tour's elite-level International Series.